sharzil1994/TranP-B-site/README.md

 * numpy 1.21.5
 * pandas 1.4.2
 * tensor flow 2.3.0
+* NVIDIA A100 80GB has been used for training and testing process
 ```
 * # Software and Database requirments
 To run TranP-B-site